The Royal Mint

 Queen’s Beasts Series

-One of the great modern series of The Royal Mint is the Queen’s Beasts.
-The series began in 2016 with the Lion of England.
+The Royal Mint implemented the Queen’s Beasts series in 2016 with its first release of the Lion of England.
 Issued in gold, silver, platinum, and cupro-nickel, the ten-coin set celebrates the ten creatures that were present in statue form at the coronation of Queen Elizabeth II.
 One of the most popular issues in the series to date was the Unicorn of Scotland, a particularly poignant issue given the country’s recent pushes for independence.
+Already released issues in this series include the Unicorn of Scotland, the Red Dragon of Wales, the Black Bull of Clarence, the Falcon of the Plantagenets, the Yale of Beaufort, and White Lion of Mortimer.
 Many collectors find themselves attracted to this series not just for its stunning and changing designs but also because it gives them the opportunity to complete a diverse set within just a few years.